panitsasi/5GC-Bench/README.md

 ## 11) User-Plane Experiments (UPF stress / realistic traffic)

-After establishing PDU sessions (e.g., via §9), you can stress the **UPF** with synthetic or trace-driven traffic.
+You can also stress the **UPF** with synthetic or trace-driven traffic.
 Keep the telemetry collector running.

 - **Synthetic sanity check:** run `iperf3` server in the DN and clients from UEs.
 - **Trace-driven:** use the UPLI helpers in `code/user_plane/` to replay **YouTube/Instagram/Browsing/Gaming** or mixed profiles derived from TelecomTS/NetMob.